Lirimy/ImageContainers.jl/README.md

 # ImageContainers

-Store image to show in Jupyter
+Store an image to show in Jupyter / Juno.

 ![example](example/example.png)